rollyourown-xyz/ryo-website-content/content/collaborate/repositories/index.md

 Our [Gitea server](https://git.rollyourown.xyz/) repositories are structured in four organisations:

 - ryo-infrastructure: Code repositories for deploying and managing the infrastructure behind rollyourown.xyz
-- ryo-organization: Repositories for managing assets related to the rollyourown.xyz organisation itself
+- ryo-organization: Repositories for managing assets related to the rollyourown.xyz project organisation
 - ryo-projects: Repositories for rollyourown.xyz projects and project modules
+- ryo-test: Repositories for rollyourown.xyz project and project module testing
 - ryo-website: Repositories for the content of the rollyourown.xyz website and its Hugo theme

 ## Repositories: ryo-infrastructure